Large Language Models (LLM)

 Yes

-Most commercial applications, simple creation, or routine Q&A
+Most business applications, simple creation or regular Q&A

 o3-mini-low